selendra/loyalty-concept/loyalty-rewards-lightpaper.md

 ### The Platform
 - The platform buys points from businesses at 80-90% of face value
 - When customers exchange points, the platform handles the transfer
-- Customers pay a small fee (1-3%) for exchanges
+- Initially no fees for exchanges to encourage adoption
 - Everyone benefits: customers get value, businesses get cash, platform earns fees

 ---